hujhax/austin-improv-wiki/Troupes/Real Live Men.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Real Live Men are three real, live men: Will Cleveland, Michael Jastroch, and Sam Malcolm.
-They will perform improv that will make your belly chuckle, your heart melt, and your brain hurt (in a good way). </blockquote>
+Their press blurb, taken from a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Real Live Men are three real, live men: Will Cleveland, Michael Jastroch, and Sam Malcolm.
+They will perform improv that will make your belly chuckle, your heart melt, and your brain hurt (in a good way).

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We perform an opening where we match each other's characters and energy, heighten, and then break away into a montage - though often connected - of scenes.
-Very game heavy. </blockquote>
+Their answer to the "What's Your Deal?" question on a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> We perform an opening where we match each other's characters and energy, heighten, and then break away into a montage - though often connected - of scenes.
+Very game heavy.

 [[Category/Troupes|Category:Troupes]]
 [[Category/Auto-Generated Troupe Pages|Category:Auto-Generated Troupe Pages]]